 Much has been written about recovering data from overwritten sectors on a conventional hard drive.
 Examples of this being done on real life are limited, and accuracy also limited.
 Since about the year 2000, recording techniques have made this type of recovery impossible .
 Unfortunately, the myths live on, and there are suggestions that a disk must be overwitten 7 times before safe.
 As something to think about, if overwritten sectors could be recovered, the manufacturer would use this feature to double the capacity of the memory chip!

-With a solid state memory chip, once overwritten, the data can not be reversed - even with the budget of the FBI.
+With a solid state memory chip, once overwritten, the data can not be recovered - even with the budget of the FBI.

 The bottom line of the above is if videos are deleted, do not allow anything to be written to the memory chip.
 This includes any recovery program, or any undelete program.
 GPR software has built in safety features to prevent the origional memory chip being changed by the software, ie it will never save data back to the same memory chip - even if asked to!

 Types of format

 Many computers/cameras allow for two types of format.
 A quick format is the default version.
 This clears down all directories and file allocation tables.
 Because data sectors are not overwritten, recovery is possible.
 A quick format takes less than 30 seconds

 A full format, which can take an hour or so, overwrites every sector.
 Nothing can be recovered from this type of format.